 When you file for candidacy, you will receive an email from an adviser in the Undergraduate Office relaying the results of an evaluation of remaining requirements.
 Because the University holds students responsible for knowing all degree requirements and making sure they are complete, it is your responsibility to ensure that this final degree checks is correct.
 Therefore if you have questions or concerns about your final degree check, please bring them to the attention of your adviser immediately.

-Minimum progress requirements are quantitative standards that define scholarship in terms of the number of units a student must satisfactorily complete each quarter to stay on track to complete their degree.
+Minimum progress requirements are standards that define the number of units a student must satisfactorily complete each quarter to stay on track to complete their degree.

-To meet the minimum progress requirement, a full-time regular undergraduate must pass an average of at least 13 units over all quarters of enrollment.
-Minimum progress is calculated at the end of every Spring quarter for the preceding academic year (Fall, Winter, Spring).
+To meet the minimum progress requirement, a full-time regular undergraduate must pass an average of at least 12 units over all quarters of enrollment.
+Minimum progress is calculated at the end of each quarter (Fall, Winter, Spring).
 Only full-time quarters are considered.

 If you want to have the completion of a minor certified on your transcript, please complete the Minor Declaration webform and file it no later than the deadline for filing for graduation.
 Requirements for the minor must be met by the time of graduation.